kainisoft/augment-chat/README.md

 #### Using Docker Compose with HMR

-Alternatively, you can use the Docker Compose configuration which includes optimizations by default:
+Alternatively, you can use Docker Compose directly:

 ```bash
 # Start all services with HMR support